LeslieDancey/fme-server-FULL/data_uploads.md

 In the configuration page, under File Upload select Browse and add the file C:\FMEData2015\Resources\Self-Serve\GoodData.tif.
 It will then be uploaded to FME Server and become available for use.

 This is the key part of the process: the ability for an end-user to upload data to process.

+Under Source GeoTIFF File(s), choose Select From Recently Uploaded Files for the source GeoTIFF data and select the newly uploaded GoodData.tif

+Notice there are no other published parameters as there is nothing else we wish the end-user to have control over.

+Now click the Run Workspace button.
+The translation should run to completion and a brief message given to alert us to the status of the dataset.

+You can now run the same process on the file BadData.tif to prove that it fails the tests.